hammerlab/ketrew/README.md

   with OpenSSL (package `ssl`) or [nqsb-TLS](https://nqsb.io/) (package `tls`, *experimental*).

-This gets you the
+This gets you

 - a `ketrew` executable that can be used to schedule and run workflows,
-- an OCaml library also called `ketrew` that handles the messy orchestration of those tasks and, significantly, has the `Ketrew.EDSL` to write workflows.
+- an OCaml library also called `ketrew` that handles the messy orchestration of those tasks and exports the `Ketrew.EDSL` module used to write workflows.

 Remember that at runtime you'll need `ssh` in your `$PATH` to execute commands on foreign hosts.